If you're planning a trip around the world, a 'round the world ticket (RTW ticket) can help save you time and money.

 It may also mean you're able to use travel points or miles you've accumulated over time by signing up and using travel rewards credit cards.

-Booking each leg of your trip allows you to familiarize yourself with budget airlines around the world which traditional travel agents may not use.
+Booking each leg of your trip allows you to familiarize yourself with budget airlines around the world that traditional travel agents may not use.

 However, with all the advantages of booking yourself comes the time-consuming disadvantages (which may end up driving you up a wall).